Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 In either event, therefore, in nine cases

-the county and the taxpayers pay
+the taxpayers pay

 them.

-In this stage of the question it may
+Lu this stage of the question it may

-be interesting to know how much Mr. |
+be interesting to know how much Mr.

-Meyer has saved the county in the
+Muyer has saved the county in

 settlement of the cases cited by the |

-Glozelte, and we publish the list, with
+Gozette, and we publish the list, with |

 the costs in each case, not including

-the expense of keeping open the court, |
+the expense of keeping open the court,

 such as jurors, witnesses, court officers,

-&e., ‘which would be required had these
+&e., which would be required had these

-cases been tried, and all that Mr. MeY-
+cases been tried, and all that Mr, Mey:

-ER got in each of these cases for this
+ir got in each of these cases for this

 excellent service to the taxpayers was